 While watching the 1982 science fiction film Tron, Michael Burtov noticed how much space was wasted on the bikes featured in the movie.
 So, he teamed up with Dakota Decker to design a wheel with an electric motor and hub.

 What’s more, it could be used to replace the front wheel of any existing bicycle to turn it completely electric.
-After launching in 2014, GeoOrbital caught the eye of websites like Irish Time, Huffington Post, and TechCrunch.
+After launching in 2014, GeoOrbital caught the eye of websites like the Irish Times, Huffington Post, and TechCrunch.

-In 2016, the founders made a Kickstarter campaign, asking for $75,000.
+In 2016, the founders created a Kickstarter campaign, asking for $75,000.
 They got it in just 78 minutes and ended up getting $1,261,222 in pledges.
-Their early fundraising success gave them enough capital to grow the business.
+The early fundraising success gave them enough capital to grow the business.

 GeoOrbital’s Shark Tank Pitch